Materials & Craft

 Challenge

-Achieve premium softness and consistent appearance while keeping production stable for repeat batches and supporting EU-focused compliance planning.
+Achieve a premium hand-feel and consistent appearance while keeping production stable for repeat batches and supporting EU-focused compliance workflow.

 Material Approach